meirsadan/david-libre/README.md

 Every effort was made to keep the original designs intact.
 However, several changes have been made to fit with David Hofshi's goal to be used as a free alternative to the "David" font installed on Microsoft Windows computers:
 * In order to be compatible with documents previously set in Microsoft's David, David Hadash's glyph size has been reduced by 12.5%.
 This was made to prevent cases in which documents previously typed in Microsoft's David to take up more pages and cause odd line breaks.
 Please note that this does _not_ guarantee full compatibility with Microsoft's David, only a close approximation.
 The type's original spacing has been preserved.
 * Latin characters from the Gentium typeface are being used as the Latin character set in David Hadash, to accommodate cases in which Latin and Hebrew characters will be used in tandem.
-* Diacritic marks have been completely remade.
+* Diacritic marks have been repositioned.
 * Biblical cantillation marks are not supported.
 * The Sheqel symbol has been redesigned to be recognizable by contemporary Hebrew readers.
 The original Sheqel symbol is too far from today's standard.